 Wearing dentures accelerates the rate of bone loss

 When teeth are missing, dentures do not supply the stimulation necessary to maintain the volume and density of bone in your jaw.
 In fact, the type of pressure exerted by dentures accelerates the rate of bone loss and wears away the ridges of bone that provide tooth support.
 As the bony ridge dissolves, the jaw loses height and thickness, eventually resulting in a “collapsed” facial look.

 It is this bone loss that causes dentures to repeatedly become loose and need regular refitting.
 A poor fit causes gum sores and can make chewing painful.

 How Bone Grafting Works

 Dr. Levine places bone grafting material into the space where bone is missing to regenerate new bone tissue.
 The graft material itself does not actually form into new bone.
 It stimulates the growth of new bone and acts as a scaffold, or platform, around which the new bone can grow.
 As new bone tissue fills the space, the graft material harmlessly dissolves and is absorbed by the body.

 Advanced Technology for Minimally Invasive Treatment

 Dr. Levine uses high-tech diagnostics, advanced procedures and laser technology to provide bone grafting that is minimally invasive, efficient and faster-healing.

 Cone beam 3D CT scanner for accurate diagnosis and planning

 Our state-of-the-art cone beam 3D CT scanner provides 3D, 360-degree views of your teeth and jawbone.
-These images can be viewed from any angle and magnified to show the doctors the exact bone levels around your teeth.
-They are able to plan bone grafts with great accuracy and perform the grafting procedure efficiently.
+These images can be viewed from any angle and magnified to show Dr. Levine the exact bone levels around your teeth.
+He is able to plan bone grafts with great accuracy and perform the grafting procedure efficiently.